xhsongstanford/FocoNet/README.md

 Paper Preprint:
 https://essopenarchive.org/users/587288/articles/1313564-foconet-transformer-based-focal-mechanism-determination

-## FocoNet structure and the workflow to deterine a focal mechanism:
+## FocoNet structure and the workflow to deterine a focal mechanism

 <img width="3000" height="1532" alt="FOCONETnew" src="https://github.com/user-attachments/assets/64162fec-0dfc-4add-b57c-7165657086e4" />

-## FocoNet Versions:
+## FocoNet Versions

 * FocoNet_Full: the FocoNet model using the first motion polarities, the S/P amplitude ratios (both the max{S}/|P| and the S/P ratios from different channels), and the signal to noise ratios (SNRs) to determine focal mechanisms.